Frequently Asked Questions

 How does therapy with you work?

-Here’s how it usually goes: you’ll reach out to me via email or the contact form with a little information about you and what you’re coming to therapy for.
+You’ll reach out to me via email or the contact form with a little information about you and what’s bringing you to therapy.
 We’ll then set up a free 15-minute consultation where I can learn more about your goals for therapy and you can learn more about my therapeutic approach.
-From there, if you feel like we’d be a good fit to work together, we’ll establish a weekly date and time to meet.
-In our first session, we’ll discuss what’s bringing you to therapy in more depth, and in our second to third sessions, we’ll do a biopsychosocial assessment (BPSA).
-A BPSA is where we talk about all of your histories (mental health, physical health, family, religious, sexual, platonic, etc.) so that I can get a better, more holistic understanding of who you are in order to be a better therapist to you.
+From there, if you feel like we’d be a good fit to work together, we’ll establish a regular date and time to meet.
+In our first session, we’ll discuss what’s bringing you to therapy in more depth, as well as what’s happened in your life history that’s brought you to this point.
+This allows me to get a better, more holistic understanding of who you are in order to be a better therapist to you.

-My therapeutic approach is eclectic—I tend to call on a variety of modalities (types of therapies) to suit each client’s unique needs.
-Some of my preferred modalities include psychoeducation, polyvagal theory, Exposure & Response Prevention (ERP), Internal Family Systems (IFS), Acceptance & Commitment Therapy (ACT), psychosomatic therapy, Imago dialogue, Gottman, cognitive restructuring, radical feminism, and critical race theory.
-I also use and welcome a variety of different frameworks to understand behavior, including astrology, humor, storytelling, pop culture references, metaphors, and analogy.
+My therapeutic approach is eclectic—I use a variety of modalities (types of therapies) to suit each client’s unique needs.
+Some of my preferred modalities include Pain Reprocessing Therapy (PRT), Exposure & Response Prevention (ERP), Internal Family Systems (IFS), Acceptance & Commitment Therapy (ACT), and psychodynamic therapy.
+I work through an anti-oppressive lens, and lean heavily on disability justice, fat liberation, and trans liberation to guide my beliefs.

 What are your fees?